VivekAshar/256188_EmbeddedSystems/README.md

 Controlling LED using a push-button and a switch

 ## Activity 2

 Taking the analog output from an analog temperature sensor and performing ADC to store the 10-bit binary level in ADCH-ADCL registers when the push-button and the switch, are both on.

+## Activity 2

+Generating a PWM wave based on the output(analog-ADC-digital) of the temperature sensor.

 ### Simulation on SIMULIDE